browserstack/browserstack-runner/README.md

   ]
 }
 ```
 **Note:**
-These shortcuts work only for browsers on desktop platforms supported by Browserstack.
+These shortcuts work only for browsers on desktop platforms supported by BrowserStack.

 ### Proxy support for BrowserStack local